 When we talk about size, we mean two things.

 First the capacity.
 You want your water dispenser to be able to provide fresh water for your dog all day.
 So how much water does your dog need?
-Well, it depends on their activity level, age, and size.
+Well, as our panel of independent experts share, it depends on their activity level, age, and size.

 “As a general rule, adult dogs need about one ounce of water per pound of body weight per day.
 But growing puppies, despite their smaller size, drink more than their adult counterparts.
 A lot depends, however, on your puppy’s age, size, and activity level.” - Jan Reisen from the American Kennel Club

 The second part is to do with your dog’s size.
 A tiny fountain and a Great Dane do not go well together.
 You need to take into account your dog’s size when making the right purchase.
 Generally, the bigger the better unless you have a teacup breed or puppy that would find it difficult to access the water.

 Will More Than One Pet Be Using The Water Fountain?

 Do you have a multi-dog household?
 Or even a multi-pet household?

 Our team of independent experts quickly learned through out trial phase that if you have a cat, they will loooove the water fountain!
 So, to avoid any flights, your water fountain must have ample space for all of your pets to use.